Sialitech/label-siali/docs/source/guide/helm_values.md

 ## The `global.extraEnvironmentVars` usage

-The `global.extraEnvironmentVars` section can be used to configure environment properties of Label Studio.
+The `global.extraEnvironmentVars` section can be used to configure environment properties of Siali Label.
-Any key value put under this section translates to environment variables used to control Label Studio's configuration.
+Any key value put under this section translates to environment variables used to control Siali Label's configuration.
 Every key is upper-cased before setting the environment variable.
 An example:

 ```yaml